 I mean, honestly, who knows?
 Within the last five years, Spotify has just completely taken over, and it’s hard to predict what will change in the United States.
 The only thing that came out out of that administration that was remotely positive in my opinion, was this bill called the Music Modernization Act 2018 and is an attempt at bringing a better payout of streaming royalties to artists.
 And, as far as I know, platforms like Spotify, Google, Pandora and Amazon all appealed this, but I don’t know where it is at now, I should do my research on how it’s going.
 I think a lot of the people who were making money off of artists are satisfied with how things are, and just are still not acknowledging the gross disparities in how artists are being paid out on these streaming platforms that can decide what the payout for the artists is and it’s not even paid out equally.
 It’s all paid on a sliding scale, so if you’re an artist with 100,000 monthly listeners, or you’re an artist with a million monthly listeners, you don’t get paid the same percentage.
 But I think the dust is settled, even in films.
 After the tragedy that recently occurred in the movie industry [in October 2021, Alec Baldwin accidentally discharged a gun being used as a prop during filming, killing one person and causing injuries to another] and the labour movement that’s happening now to demand better pay, better work hours and more safety, I’m hoping that this will result in a positive change both for musicians and filmmakers because currently, it’s just not sustainable.

-What do you think of the fact that many films can only be watched on Netflix, and they don’t even go to movie theatres?
+What do you think of films that can only be watched on Netflix and never go to movie theatres?

 There are certain accessibility concerns that we all should be more aware of, the first being the disabled community.
 Film festivals were once very inaccessible for a lot of the disabled community, both for mobility issues like lots of stairs, and for being financially prohibitive, and so I do appreciate how digital streaming like Netflix and others are providing more access to art and movies.
 I think that’s great, but I do believe that experiencing a movie in the cinema is very special, I love seeing movies in the theatre, and as a filmmaker, I really want that experience.
 And so, I think that Nextflix is doing its thing, and I wish that they would offer filmmakers an option to bring their movies to cinemas, but let’s also say that theatrical is very expensive, so they may see no reason to invest in doing a theatrical rollout.
 But there is always a good side and a bad side, and the good side is certainly more accessibility and the fact that they provide really great content in an affordable way.
 On the other hand, I have family members who live on a ranch in the middle of nowhere and they haven’t had internet for the last year, and so I would talk to my mom and say “Oh, you should check out that show”, and she’d be like “How can I watch it?”
 But if it’s on Netflix, they don’t even put a lot of their shows on DVDs.
 So, basically, my mom had a six-year TV and movie gap because Netflix wouldn’t print their films to DVD and wouldn’t put them into theatres.
 And you know, she lives in an area where there’s just no high-speed internet.
 This is something that I hope Netflix takes into consideration about the different forms of accessibility and the fact that some areas just don’t get internet.

-There is a moment in Bleeding Audio when Tom Higgenson from Plain White T’s explains that all the money from record sales goes into repaying the loan the artists have with their record label.
-Do you want to elaborate further on it?
+There is a moment in Bleeding Audio when Tom Higgenson from Plain White T’s explains that all the money from record sales goes into repaying the loan the artists have with their record labels.
+Would you like to elaborate further on it?

 Yeah, and Tom breaks it down pretty well, but he had to simplify it even more by using 25% as a reference percentage, while most artists make between 8% and 12% on the dollar for every record that’s paid through the record label.
 Basically, the label acts as a credit card or a loan giver.
 They have money and they say “Okay, we’re gonna pay for your record and we’re gonna give you money upfront and pay for music videos etcetera”, so it’s going to be $500,000.
 But it’s a loan, they’re not just investing it in you for free.
 They need that money back, and so artists have to pay that money back through the percentage that they earn on the dollar for everything that’s paid in for the band.
 But they’re not going to be all settled up as soon as they have the $500,000 back, they need to make $5 million in order for that to actually get paid back and the artists to start making money from their music and from whatever the label invested in.
 But this may be different for indies versus majors, of course.